samiksha49/Leave-Management-System/README.md

 ## Description

-This ER Diagram represents the database structure of the Leave Management System.
+🔸This ER Diagram represents the database structure of the Leave Management System.
 It shows the relationship between Student, Staff, HOD, Principal, and Leave Request entities.

 ## Diagram